dev0Guy/ClusterSchedulingEnv/README.md

 `1` - Increment time

 ### Job Generation Process

-The following describes the mathematical process used to generate jobs:
+**The following describes the mathematical process used to generate jobs**
 1. **Job Arrival Times -** </br>
 Job arrival times are modeled as a Bernoulli process:
 ```math